Through my paintings, I capture the energy of my natural surrounding.

 His biggest influences are Sargent, Wyeth, and Turner.
 After seeing an exhibit of Sargent's watercolors at the Brooklyn Museum, John decided to devote his focus entirely to watercolor.
 John creates with the philosophy that a painting is an illusion, meant to evoke feeling.
-He doesn't bog his work down with unnecessary details.
 He's constantly experimenting and pushing his ideas of landscape and figurative art.

 For him, painting is about conveying energy and spontaneity.
 To keep his work fresh, John is a plein air artist - painting outside, direct from the subject.

 John’s paintings are collected internationally, with private collectors in Ireland, Canada, France, Dubai, and the United States.